What is a Vape Injury?

 A vape injury is any harm — including death, illnesses, or wounds — caused by e-cigarette and vape product usage.

-These injuries have created a national crisis, one that has proved dangerous and even fatal for U.S. teenagers and young adults.
+These injuries have created a national crisis that has proved dangerous and even fatal for U.S. teenagers and young adults.

 According to data from the Centers for Disease Control and Prevention (CDC) and the international medical journal Tobacco Control, thousands of people have been injured from using vape products.

 Notable vape injuries include: